SATURDAY 26 & SUNDAY 27 MAY 2012

-During November, the UK Motoring team will – with varying degrees of success no doubt – be sporting mustaches in support of the Movember campaign, which raises money and awareness of men's health
+During November, the UK Motoring team will – with varying degrees of success no doubt – be sporting moustaches in support of the Movember campaign, which raises money and awareness of men's health

 issues, particularly prostate and testicular cancers.
-Th ecampaign, now in its 10th year, sees thousands of men around the world ditch their razors and sprout mustaches during the month of November.
+Th ecampaign, now in its 10th year, sees thousands of men around the world ditch their razors and sprout moustaches during the month of November.

 In the motor car department, the likes of Tim and Rob (so hairy he is almost Simian) will have no difficulty in producing a manly masterpiece, but Sholto, Tom, John (yet to buy a razor) and Jamie (hair long since departed) may have more difficulty.
 No matter the quality of the motor car department's efforts, though, Ben and James

 in the motorcycle department claim to be sure they will

 Mark Osborne and David Swig made the annual August pilgrimage to Monterey for this fantastic event.
 David managed to land himself a ride in one of the more sinister-looking specials on the track, the appropriately-named 1957 "Monsterati", which won three out of its four

 races over the two weekends.
 A collection of American car parts sourced from the scrapyard, the car sports a 1939 Ford frame and front suspension, with a 1957 Chevrolet Corvette V8 engine and 4-speed transmission.